 She has received awards in numerous international piano competitions, such as the Claudio Arrau International Piano Competition in Chile, the Guiomar Novaes International Piano Competition in São Paulo, Brazil, and First Prize at the National University of Cuyo Symphony Orchestra Competition, Argentina.
 She performed as a soloist with the National University of Cuyo Symphony Orchestra in 1999 and 2006 and with the National Youth Symphony Orchestra at the National Theatre of San José in Costa Rica.
 For two consecutive years, 2002 and 2003, she was one of only four pianists from Europe and the United States that were granted scholarships to take piano Masters Classes with Jean-Bernard Pommier for the International Musiké Academy Festival in Durham, England.

-Caruso and da Silva are also co-owners of Light & Sound Scoring, a New York based film music company.
+Lucia and Pedro are also co-owners of Light & Sound Scoring, a New York based film music company.
 Collectively, the two have recorded for many films including: two scores for Oscar-winning director Michel Gondry (“Be Kind Rewind,” “Interior Design” from the “Tokyo” triptych), as well as recordings with acclaimed film composer Jean-Michel Bernard (“The Science of Sleep,” “Human Nature”).
 Collectively they have scored nine films, including Richard Témtchine’s “How to Seduce Difficult Women,” and two new scores for silent masterpieces by Georges Méliès for full orchestra and choir.

 Lucía received her bachelor’s degree in classical piano from the Manhattan School of Music with Donn-Alexandre Feder, and went on to complete her Masters Degree in Composition at the New York University with Dr. Dinu Ghezzo in 2010, where she also studied film scoring with renowned film composer Ira Newborn (“Naked Gun,” “Ace Ventura,” “Ferris Bueller's Day Off”).
 Her musical education started in her hometown of Mendoza, Argentina with Gustavo Gatica, and upon moving to New York City she continued with Ana Maria Trenchi Bottazzi, and she studied piano with Miyoko Nayaka Lotto in 2006.
 Since 2011, Lucía has continued her studies on the harpsichord with Kenneth Hamrick, among the most highly respected harpsichordists in North America.